 Being able to take surveys on a mobile device can be very convenient, as you can do it whenever it fits into your schedule without having to be in front of a computer.

-It is especially convenient on Prolific, as some surveys have limited spaces, so it is good being able to take the surveys fairly quickly.
+It is especially convenient on Prolific, as some surveys have limited spaces, so it is good to be able to take the surveys fairly quickly.

-I have taken surveys on my mobile, and it was easy to see the options and take the surveys, so this option works well, if you like the option to take surveys on the go.
+I have taken surveys on my mobile, and it was easy to see the options and take the surveys, so this option works well if you would like the option to take surveys on the go.